Countdown (supermarket): Competition

-Countdown's main competitors are both owned by co-operative Foodstuffs - the other player in the New Zealand supermarket duopoly - in the form of full-service supermarket chain New World (with 140 stores across NZ) and lower-cost 'food warehouse' Pak'nSave (57 supermarkets mainly concentrated in larger urban areas).
+Countdown's main competitors are both owned by co-operative Foodstuffs – the other player in the New Zealand supermarket duopoly – in the form of full-service supermarket chain New World (with 140 stores across NZ) and lower-cost 'food warehouse' Pak'nSave (57 supermarkets mainly concentrated in larger urban areas).

 In terms of pricing, Countdown generally places on par with New World and above Pak n Save.
 In a September 2009 Consumer magazine survey, Countdown was placed third in Auckland, with a basket of 40 brand-name items costing $136, four dollars higher than New World and $21 higher than Pak'n Save.

-A year earlier in September 2008, a Consumer magazine survey placed Countdown second in Auckland, with a basket of 15 private label items costing $38.24, $0.91 higher than fellow Progressive Enterprises's brand Woolworths (the Woolworths stores in question have since been rebrand as Countdown), and $1.87 lower than third-place Pak'n Save.
+A year earlier in September 2008, a Consumer magazine survey placed Countdown second in Auckland, with a basket of 15 private label items costing $38.24, $0.91 higher than fellow Progressive Enterprises' brand Woolworths (the Woolworths stores in question have since been rebrand as Countdown), and $1.87 lower than third-place Pak'n Save.

 Marketing and branding

 New Countdown branding was introduced on 21 September 2009.
 The word "Countdown" reused the original logo's red colour, but with a newly adapted font-type.
 The previous light green background was replaced with a white one and a logo with the "Shop Smarter" slogan was added.
-The logo - representing fresh produce - is also used by Australian Woolworths outlets.
+The logo – representing fresh produce – is also used by Australian Woolworths outlets.
 As of 2018, the font used in the logo was changed to one more similar to the Australian Woolworths, and itself is dark green, but when used on stores it is white.

 On stores, the slogan is missing and the word "Countdown" is white.
 The logo and name sit on a dark grey background.
 On newer Countdowns, however (those built after 2013) the logo and name sit on a dark green background.
 Some older stores still have the old branding, which is the lettering 'Countdown' in red or orange on either a light or dark green background.

-"Shop Smarter" - Countdown's current slogan was introduced in mid-2009 to the Countdown, Woolworths and Foodtown brands.
+"Shop Smarter" – Countdown's current slogan was introduced in mid-2009 to the Countdown, Woolworths and Foodtown brands.
 The new slogan also accompanied the introduction of "The Smart Shopper", a series of 60-second twice-weekly television segment hosted by Richard Till.